owen2345/camaleon-cms/README.md

 * Ruby 1.9.3+
 * Imagemagick

+You can also check the gem version [here (in testing)](https://github.com/owen2345/camaleon-cms-gem)

 # Camaleon CMS (It adapts to your needs)
 Camaleon CMS is a dynamic and advanced content management system based on Ruby on Rails 4 and Ruby 1.9.3+.